The Lemmens-Seidel conjecture for base size $5$: Introduction

 \section{Introduction}

 A set of lines through the origin in a Euclidean space is \emph{equiangular} if any pair from these lines forms the same angle.
 The problem of determining the maximum cardinality of a set of equiangular lines in a Euclidean space dates back to the result of Haantjes~\cite{Haantjes1948}.
 Denote by $N(d)$ the maximum cardinality of a set of equiangular lines in dimension $d$.
-The values of $N(d)$ are known for $d \leq 43$ with $d \neq 18,19,20, 42$~\cite{Barg2017, Greaves2021, Greaves2020, lemmens1973, Lint1966}.
+The values of $N(d)$ are known for $d \leq 43$ except for $d = 18, 19, 20, 42$~\cite{Barg2017, Greaves2020, Greaves2021, lemmens1973, Lint1966}.
 Also, Gerzon proved the so-called absolute bound $N(d) \leq d(d+1)/2$~\cite[Theorem~3.5]{lemmens1973}.
 If equality holds, then $d+2$ is $4$, $5$ or the square of an odd integer at least 3.
+On the other hand, a lower bound was given in \cite{de2000}, and was improved in \cite[Corollary~2.8]{GHAF2016} to $N(d) \geq (32d^2+328d+296)/1089$ for $d \geq 2$.

 For a fixed angle, sets of equiangular lines have been studied.
 Denote by $N_\alpha(d)$ the maximum cardinality of a set of equiangular lines with common angle $\arccos(\alpha)$ in dimension $d$.
 Lemmens and Seidel proved that for a set of $n$ equiangular lines with common angle $\arccos(\alpha)$ in dimension $d$, $1/\alpha$ is an odd integer if $n > 2d$~\cite[Theorem~3.4]{lemmens1973}.
 In low dimensions, they proved $N_{\alpha}(d) \leq d(1-\alpha^2)/(1-d\alpha^2)$ for $d < 1/\alpha^2$.
 In high dimensions, Jiang et~al.\ proved for every integer $k \geq 2$, $N_{1/(2k-1)}(d) = \lfloor k(d-1)/(k-1) \rfloor$ for all sufficiently large $d$~\cite[Corollary~1.3]{Zhao2021}.